 Always pack enough food and water to last a day, in case you get stuck in the middle of nowhere.
 I like to bring a few bananas, apples, tortillas, tuna, refried beans, and maybe a package of cookies to share.
 A filtered water bottle will let you safely drink from rivers and ponds.
 Take a couple of dark-colored permanent markers to create signs, some sunscreen, a first aid kit, warm clothes, and a rain jacket.

 A USB car charger and external battery for your mobile phone is a good idea too.
 They’re perfect for listening to music, checking Google Maps, or calling for help in an emergency.
 A lightweight camping hammock or bivy sac will help you save money on accommodations.
 I frequently camped in the woods on the side of the road or behind churches on my trip.

 Use A Cardboard Sign

 A simple cardboard sign indicating a town nearby helps a lot.
 Keep it short and write in large capital letters with a Sharpie marker.
 It needs to be readable at a distance from a fast-moving vehicle.
-Use destinations that are relatively close (within 20-50 miles) and you will be more likely to score rides.
-You can then negotiate longer ones inside the vehicle if the driver is going further in your intended direction.
+Use destinations that are relatively close (within 20–50 miles), and you’ll be more likely to score rides.
+You can then negotiate longer ones inside the vehicle if the driver is going farther in your intended direction.

 Funny signs work well too.
 A few successful ones I used were: “Free Cookies,” “Won’t Kill You,” and “Rabies-Free Since June.”
 That last sign was funny enough that Dan, a retired theater actor and pharmaceutical executive, had already driven to the next exit when he changed his mind and turned around to come get me!